 Now that you have decided to start saving for retirement, where do you put your money?
 In America, there are many places where people save and invest their retirement funds.
 The best places are those retirement accounts that enjoy a tax deferral status where any money saved from your income to these accounts is not subject to income tax.
 The funds are only taxed much later when you withdraw the money in retirement.
 This helps protect your money and grow your retirement savings over the years, which is very important.
 Let us look at these retirement accounts in greater detail.

 These are very popular retirement plans mostly offered by employers.
-They are set up by the employer hence vary from employer to employer.
-They are almost similar plans only that 403(b) is offered by tax-exempt or not for profit organizations.
-457 plans are offered by state and local governments as well as some not for profit organizations.
+They are set up by the employer and hence vary from employer to employer.
+They are almost similar plans only that 403(b) is offered by tax-exempt or not-for-profit organizations.
+457 plans are offered by state and local governments as well as some not-for-profit organizations.